Topological metrizations of trees, and new quartet methods of tree inference: Introduction

 While QDC for species tree inference should certainly not be expected to have the speed of $\text{NJ}_{st}$, due to its need to consider quartets individually, it offers another advantage.
 Specifically, it remains statistically consistent even when some gene trees have some taxa missing.
 Although the quartet-based scheme implemented in the software ASTRAL-III should also be less vulnerable to problems with missing taxa on gene trees, QDC may in some circumstances offer advantages over it as well.
 In particular, a theoretical complexity analysis indicates that while QDC's running time has higher exponent on the number of taxa than does ASTRAL-III's, it has lower exponent on the number of gene trees.
 Thus for a moderate number of taxa but a large number of gene trees, an efficient implementation may offer superior runtimes.

-Although the focus of this paper is on the development of the quartet and rooted triples, using simulated datasets previously used to evaluate ASTRID and ASTRAL-III we provide some evidence that in scenarios of taxa missing from gene trees QDC outperforms both $\text{NJ}_{st}$ and ASTRAL-III.
+Although the focus of this paper is on the development of the quartet and rooted triple metrizations, using simulated datasets previously used to evaluate ASTRID and ASTRAL-III we provide some evidence on the performance of QDC in comparison to $\text{NJ}_{st}$ and ASTRAL-III.
 Determining whether this behavior is typical, however, requires further work.
 An efficient software implementation and large-scale simulation studies of performance are necessary for a more complete assessment.
 Regardless of the ultimate performance of these algorithms, though, the distances on which they are built may find other uses in phylogenetic theory and practice.

 Basic definitions are given in Section \ref{sec:def}.
 The clade and split metrizations are presented in detail in Section \ref{sec:sc}.
 The main theoretical contributions of this note are the two new metrizations associated to rooted triples and quartets developed in Sections \ref{sec:rt} and \ref{sec:q}.
 The applicability of this theory to supertree inference from rooted triple and quartets and to species tree inference from gene trees is then developed in Sections \ref{sec:super} and \ref{sec:st}, where simulation results are also given.
 Section \ref{sec:conc} concludes with a few general comments.